mr467/ml1/ESS9.csv/readme.md

 -   Project Description

 This project has the goal to apply machine learning models to a real world data set and gain insights from the data.
-Applying linear modesl, GLM, GAM, Neural Networs and Support Vector Machines.
+Applying linear models, GLM, GAM, Neural Networks and Support Vector Machines.

 -   How to Install and Run the Project This project is based on R. We provide a knitted html and pdf doc based on R Markdown.